Quick facts at a glance

 Dress Code and Appearance

-Men: black suit, white shirt, matte black tie, black shoes, no jewellery beyond a wedding ring.
-Women: knee-length black dress or kimono, opaque black tights, closed shoes, discreet pearls optional.
+Men: Black suit, white shirt, matte black tie, black shoes, no jewelery beyond a wedding ring.
+Women: Knee-length black dress or kimono, opaque black tights, closed shoes, with discreet pearls optional.
 Cover tattoos and remove bright nail polish.

 Offering Condolence Money

-Prepare worn (not crisp) bills totalling an odd number of ¥1,000 notes—¥5,000 is safe for colleagues, ¥10,000–¥30,000 for close relations.
-Slip them into a goreizen envelope, fold money once if new, and present it at the reception desk, never to the family directly.
+Prepare worn (not crisp) bills totaling an odd number of ¥1,000 notes — ¥5,000 is safe for colleagues, ¥10,000–¥30,000 for close relations.
+Slip them into a goreizen envelope, fold the money once if new, and present it at the reception desk, never to the family directly.

 Conduct During the Service

-Silence phones, bow lightly to the altar before and after offering incense, and use short phrases such as Okuyami mōshiagemasu (“My condolences”).
-If unfamiliar with incense rites, mirror the person ahead of you.
+Silence your phone, bow lightly to the altar before and after offering incense, and use short phrases such as Okuyami mōshiagemasu (“My condolences”).
+If you are unfamiliar with incense rites, then observe and copy the person ahead of you.

 After-Service Customs